bouwe77/temba/docs/docs/filtering.md

 # Filtering

-Temba supports LHS bracket filtering on `GET` and `DELETE` collection requests by appending square-bracket operators to your field names in the query string.
+Temba supports LHS bracket filtering on `GET`, `HEAD`, and `DELETE` collection requests by appending square-bracket operators to your field names in the query string.
 Every filter expression must start with the exact, lowercase `filter` prefix.
 String matching is case-insensitive.
 For example:

 `GET /items?filter.name[eq]=Alice&filter.status[neq]=archived`